AI, Ethics, & Academics

 Ethical Considerations in Research

-Within academia, using artificial intelligence (AI) and AI-generated results creates challenges, including bias, accountability, integrity, and transparency in AI.
-Students must critically evaluate AI information to ensure the validity, reliability, and trustworthiness of their findings.
+Within academia, artificial intelligence (AI) introduces both opportunities and challenges, including concerns of bias, accountability, integrity, and transparency.
+Students must critically evaluate and approach AI information with a critical eye to ensure the validity, reliability, and trustworthiness of their findings rather than just accept AI information without evaluation.
+AI is a tool that does not replace your thinking, research, or writing.

 Bias Awareness

-Authority is Constructed and Contextual (Framework for Information Literacy for Higher Education) - Information resources reflect their creators' expertise and credibility, and authority is a type of influence recognized in various forms and contexts.
-Information possesses several dimensions of value, including as a commodity, as a means of education, as a means to influence, and as a means of negotiating and understanding the world.
+documentFramework Connection: Authority is Constructed and Contextual - Expertise and credibility vary by situation.
+Authority should always be examined in context.
+(Information resources reflect their creators' expertise and credibility, and authority is a type of influence recognized in various forms and contexts.
+Information possesses several dimensions of value, including as a commodity, as a means of education, as a means to influence, and as a means of negotiating and understanding the world.)

 Accountability

-Information Has Value (Framework for Information Literacy for Higher Education) - Information possesses several dimensions of value, including as a commodity, as a means of education, as a means to influence, and as a means of negotiating and understanding the world.
+documentFramework Connection: Information Has Value - Information possesses several dimensions of value, including as a commodity, as a means of education, as a means to influence, and as a means of negotiating and understanding the world.

 Data Integrity

-- Critical evaluation of information sources is important and crucial when using AI tools.
+cautionAccuracy matters.
+AI can "hallucinate" or generate false information.
+Critical evaluation of information sources is important and crucial when using AI tools.
+Students must:

 Transparency and Openness

-Authority Is Constructed and Contextual (Framework for Information Literacy for Higher Education) - Information resources reflect their creators' expertise and credibility, and authority is a type of influence recognized in various forms and contexts.
+• Authority Is Constructed and Contextual - Information resources reflect their creators' expertise and credibility, and authority is a type of influence recognized in various forms and contexts.

-Information Creation as a Process (Framework for Information Literacy for Higher Education) - Knowing how AI systems produce information promotes helps student awareness of limitations and potential biases.
+• Information Creation as a Process - Knowing how AI systems produce information helps student awareness of limitations and potential biases.

 Mind Map: Ethical Advantages of Using GPT for Students